ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/pregnancies/concept_model.rst

     - * Check that model generally still looks as expected and matches GBD 2021 data
       * Check that anemia, maternal disorders and deaths match with target values
       * Check that different scenarios visually appear to separated as expected
+      * Check that birth outcome count observer is functioning as expected
     -